 This collection of resources is meant to help clergy of any designation in the Great Plains Conference practice their ministry as effectively and efficiently as possible amid the COVID-19 pandemic.

 Clergy Excellence Conversations

-Ashlee and Shelly will introduce each subject, occasionally have a guest join in the conversation, and will facilitate a discussion among the clergy present.
+Ashlee and Shelly introduce each subject, have guests join in the conversation, and facilitate a discussion among the clergy present.
 You’re welcome to join the call and share in discussion, just listen, or listen to the recorded session following the live conversation here.
-(I presume that they will all be listed at greatplainsumc.org/podcasts)

 Feel free to reach out with possibilities or questions to Ashlee, email@example.com, or Shelly, firstname.lastname@example.org.